tyrelchambers/portfolio-2021/blog/build-a-reddit-scraper-problem-and-solution.md

 ---
-title: Build a Reddit Scraper - Problem & Solution
+title: "Build a Reddit Scraper: Problem & Solution"
 description: This series will cover how I built a Reddit scraper using React/JavaScript and I’m hoping I can help explain a little but of how Reddit’s API works.
-updatedAt: 2021-07-12
+date: 2021-07-12
 tags: "react,javascript,node,mongodb"
 ---